ludocode/onramp/core/cci/2-full/README.md

 Unlike previous stages however, file and line information is attached to each token.
 The parser therefore reports most errors against a particular token using the `fatal_token()` function.
 This gives more accurate file and line information especially when errors are reported after a whole expression or function is parsed.

-In both cases, the stack of included files is stored, and the compiler reports the path of `#include` directives that led to the incorrect source line.
-A stack of include files is stored in libo for the lexer.
+In both cases, the stack of included files is stored, and the compiler can report the path of `#include` directives that led to the incorrect source line (although this is not entirely implemented yet.)
 Tokens contain a reference to a parent token from the file that included them, so the stack of include files for a token is essentially a linked list of tokens.

 This compiler still only reports the first error and immediately exits.
 All errors are considered fatal; there is no attempt at all to recover from errors or to report multiple errors.